Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Nebular phase

 \section{Nebular phase}

 The spectra of AT2017gfo exhibit rapid evolution, the rate of which is unprecedented, compared to other optical and NIR extragalactic transients.
 By $\sim 1$ week after explosion, broad features appear in the spectra that could be interpreted as being emission lines arising in a quasi-nebular plasma.
 Here, we make some physically motivated estimates for the different properties of a KN (temperature, density, ejecta velocity), and then make predictions for which lines we would expect to dominate the nebular phases of these transients, assuming there is some component of the ejecta made up of Pt or Au.
 This information is then used to generate simple, synthetic emission spectra, under the assumption of LTE level populations.
+Due to the simplicity of our models, we treat ionisation as a free parameter in our models, and treat the individual ions of each species independently.
 While such calculations are not as physically realistic as those in radiative transfer codes such as \textsc{cmfgen} \citep{Hillier-CMFGEN-1998,Dessart-CMFGEN-2005}, \textsc{artis} \citep{ARTIS-OG2009,ARTIS-neb2020}, \textsc{sumo} \citep{Jerkstrand-SUMO-2011} and \textsc{jekyll} \citep{Ergon-JEKYLL-2018}, they serve the purpose of identifying the strongest predicted transitions of these two elements.

-We then provide a qualitative comparison with the observed spectra of AT2017gfo, in the phases where the continuum weakens and line features become prominent.
-For AT2017gfo, the high ejecta velocity and low mass \citep[$v_{\rm ej} \simeq 0.2 \, c$ and $M_{\rm ej} \simeq 0.03 \, \msun$,][]{Smartt2017} imply the electron density drops to $n_{\rm e} \sim 10^{9}$\,cm$^{-3}$ within $2-3$ days, depending on the electron fraction and filling factor, and assuming a uniform expanding sphere \citep{Jerkstrand2017-HB}.
+We provide a qualitative comparison with the observed spectra of AT2017gfo, in the phases where the continuum weakens and line features become prominent.
+For AT2017gfo, the high ejecta velocity and low mass \citep[$v_{\rm ej} \simeq 0.2 \, c$ and $M_{\rm ej} \simeq 0.03 \, \msun$,][]{Smartt2017} imply the electron density drops to $n_{\rm e} \lesssim 10^{9}$\,cm$^{-3}$ after $\gtrsim 3$ days, assuming singly-ionised ejecta and a filling factor of 0.1, and assuming a uniform expanding sphere \citep{Jerkstrand2017-HB}.
 To favour radiative de-excitation, we require transitions with Einstein \Aval\;$<< 100$\,s$^{-1}$ \citep{Jerkstrand2017-HB}.
-Such transitions would potentially give rise to nebular emission lines in the spectra of AT2017gfo, taken after $\sim 4$\,days.
+Such transitions would potentially give rise to nebular emission lines in the spectra of AT2017gfo, taken after $\sim$ a few days.